 Civil Rights Tour through Alabama

-Montgomery is a true southern city.
-Montgomery is not only the capital city of Alabama, but a place where the southern flavour runs as deep as the nearby Alabama River .
+Montgomery is a true Southern city.
+Montgomery is not only the capital city of Alabama, but a place where the Southern flavour runs as deep as the nearby Alabama River .
 Both Civil Rights and Civil War history was made in this capital city of Alabama .
 It was in Montgomery that King came to preach and ended up starting the Civil Rights Movement in America.
-Tour the Rosa Parks Museum, named after the woman who refused to move to the back of a city bus.
-With the help of Dr. King and other CivilRrights activists, a year long boycott that started the Civil Rights Struggle in America.
-Stand in the pulpit where Dr. King preached in the only church that he was a full time minister.
+Tour the Rosa Parks Museum, named after the famous woman who refused to move to the back of a city bus.
+With the help of Dr. King and other CivilRrights activists, a year-long boycott that started the Civil Rights struggle in America.
+Stand in the pulpit where Dr. King preached in the only church that he was a full-time minister.
 See the home where he and his family lived in, and which was fire bombed by the Klan.
 Tour the Civil Rights Memorial.
-Also downtown is the Alabama State Capitol where Jefferson Davis was shown in as President of the Confederate States of America and where 100 years later protesters march to demand the right to vote.
+Also, downtown is the Alabama State Capitol where Jefferson Davis was shown in as President of the Confederate States of America and where, 100 years later, protesters marched to demand the right to vote.
 The Capitol has been restored to the Civil War era and sits next to the First White House of the Confederacy.

 You are now in Birmingham, Alabama's largest city, with a population of nearly 1 million.
 In the historic 4th Avenue area of downtown sits the Birmingham Civil Rights Institute, the 16th Street Baptist Church, where four children died in a bombing, and the Kelly Ingram Park where many freedom rallies took place.
 Look to the mountain ridge at the edge of downtown Birmingham.
 The 5 Points South is the dining centre of the town at one end of the 20th Street while a new entertainment district sits near the other end of this main downtown street.
 Other sites include Barber Motorsports Museum with the world's largest collection of motorcycles and the oldest baseball park in America, Rickwood Field.
-Our Birmingham latest news page details the latest news for this vibrant city.